-- 200 gram (1 cup) raw cacao butter or raw, extra virgin coconut oil (or a combination of 100 gram of each), melted
+- 200 g cacao butter (1 cup) or raw, extra virgin coconut oil (or a combination of 100 gram of each), melted

-- 2-6 tablespoons of sweetener such as maple, coconut or rice malt syrup (you can adjust the sweetness to your taste)
+- 2-6 tbsp rice malt syrup, honey or maple syrup (you can adjust the sweetness to your taste)

 - Toast your almonds and coconut.

 - Melt the cacao butter or coconut oil over a very low heat, either in a small pot or Thermomix (temp 50, speed 1) until just melted.

 - Add the cacao powder and rice syrup, mix until well combined and the syrup is dissolved.